2.20 CONTRACT ADMINISTRATION

 Temporary plants, contractor furnished borrows or contractor’s staging yard established for a project would be considered "Site of Work only when the site is:

 n adjacent (common boundary between the project and plant site) or

 n virtually adjacent (for example: plant site is separated from the project site by a narrow strip of land such as a local road between a project and a plant site)

 Chapter 15 of the Department of Labor Field Operations Handbook describes Davis‑Bacon and the Contract Work Hours and Safety Standard Act requirements.
-A link to the DOL Handbook is available under the Contract Administration/Davis Bacon Information section of the Office of Construction webpage http://www.iowadot.gov/construction/index.htm
+A link to the DOL Handbook is available under the Contract Administration/Davis Bacon Information section of the Office of Construction and Materials webpage http://www.iowadot.gov/Construction_Materials/index.html

 Project engineers shall refer questions concerning Davis‑Bacon coverage to the Office of Construction and Materials.
 The Office of Construction and Materials will consult with the Office of Contracts so uniform interpretations can be provided.